MMMartt/hust-courses-to-ics/README.md

 # run
 node index.js
 ```
-If there is no error, there should be a 'out.ics' at 'build/'.
+If there is no error, there should be an 'out.ics' at 'build/'.
 Check it and import it to app you like.